-- 1. Inquire if the school shares expenses (i.e., administrative salaries, facilities costs) with another organization(s) (i.e., affiliated church, day care or other school). - 2.
-If costs are shared scan the general ledger to determine if they are properly allocated and tracked separately.
+- 1. Inquire if the school shares expenses (i.e., administrative salaries, facilities costs) with another organization(s) (i.e., affiliated church, day care or other school). - If costs are shared, inspect the general ledger and observe if the shared expenses are allocated and tracked separately from non-shared expenses. - 2.
 List the organization(s) and expense types shared. - 3.
-Describe the methodology used to allocate shared expenses. - 4.
+Inquire and document the methodology used to allocate shared expenses. - 4.
 Report any exceptions found as Material Exceptions.